 As mentioned earlier, top-ranked content takes into account a reader’s search intent.
-Things like a keyword “buy cat food online” shows up content from e-commerce websites because this keyword tells Google may think that you are looking to buy cat food.
+So, for example, the keyword “buy cat food online” shows content from e-commerce websites because this particular keyword tells Google that you’re looking to buy cat food.

 Conversely, someone searching for “how to bake cookies” is looking to learn.
-Search results from this query show tutorials and how-to videos.
-By knowing how Google shows up results for the keyword you rank well for, you can make sure the content you create matches the relevant content shown in first-page search results Google.
+Results from this query show tutorials and how-to videos.
+By knowing Google results for the keyword you rank well for, you can make sure the high quality content you create matches the relevant content shown in Google’s first-page local search results.

-Research also means using tools like Google Analytics to capitalize on your strong points.
-You can find within the “Traffic Sources” tab the keywords that people use to find your site.
+Research also means using seo tools like Google Analytics to capitalize on your strong points.
+With a google analytics account, you can find all kinds of useful information.
+For example, you can find within the “Traffic Sources” tab the keywords people use to find your site through Google search results.

 This information is very valuable.
-When you know the keywords used to find your website, the more you can optimize your content to target these keywords.
+When you know the keywords used to find your website, you can optimize your content to target these keywords.

 Another important analytics data is organic search volume.
-If the keywords you are targeting are not being searched by anyone, then nobody will find your quality content.
+If no one is searching the keywords you are targeting, nobody will find your quality content.
 You can find keyword search volumes to target using Google Keyword Planner.

 There are many easy wins for your on-page SEO.
-Be sure to optimize the meta description of each post on your website for better search engine rankings content.
-These bite-sized summaries provide readers a snapshot of your post on search results web pages.
+First, be sure to optimize the meta description of each post on your website for better search engine rankings content.
+These bite-sized summaries provide readers a snapshot of your post when they search online.

 While not an active ranking factor, it does improve clickthrough rates.
-Meta descriptions are ideally between 150 to 160 characters and usually begin with a verb like “Learn,” “Read,” or “Discover.”
+Meta descriptions is ideally between 150 to 160 characters and usually begin with a verb like “Learn,” “Read,” or “Discover.”

 Page titles and headers are some of the most important on-page elements at your disposal.
-Most blogging software uses your post title as the page title, so try to organically include your keywords here.
-Headlines are short and should be capped at 65 characters to avoid truncation by search engines.
+Most blogging software uses your post title as the page title, so try to include your keywords here organically.
+Headlines are short and should be capped at 65 characters.

-Take extra care with your anchor texts or words that link to other pages.
+Take extra care with your linking strategy, particularly anchor texts or words that link to other pages.
 These can be internal links to other pages on your website or external links to source materials.
-This is an active ranking factor and should be part of your link building strategy.
+This is an active ranking factor and should be part of your link-building strategy.
 In the case of internal links, be sure to select keywords you are actively ranking for.

-As much as two-thirds of all searches are done on mobile.
+As much as two-thirds of all searches are done on mobile devices.
 As such, Google announced last year their mobile-first indexing practices.
-This means that the search engine prioritizes the mobile version of the content in its indexing and ranking.
-For content marketing purposes, having mobile-friendly content that does not have huge blocks of text is a must.
+This means that Google prioritizes the mobile version of the content in its indexing and ranking.
+Therefore, having mobile-friendly content that doesn’t have huge blocks of text is a must for content marketing purposes.

-Also, Google recommends that you create easy-to-read content in a well-organized site.
+Also, Google recommends that you create easy-to-read content on a well-organized site.
 They also recommend featuring a responsive design that has no intrusive ads.

 How to Improve Google Rankings

-With deliberate care and the use of tools, content creators like you can craft every piece of content to earn more relevant traffic.
+With deliberate care and tools, content creators like you can craft every piece of content to earn more relevant traffic.